 The horizon scanning project first involved a survey of over 600 Fellows and Academy grant awardees, to identify the most promising areas of research and innovation.
-The second stage of the project is a series of six half day workshops across the UK, where forward-thinking discussions between a range of participants will allow more detailed consideration of each area and its wider impacts.
+The second stage of the project is a series of six half day workshops across the UK, where forward-thinking discussions between a range of participants will allow more detailed exploration of transformative areas and their wider impacts for society.

 For additional information about this project’s activities please see the tabs at the top of this page.
 Should you have any questions about the project that are not addressed on this page, please do not hesitate to contact the Secretariat.

 The Academy’s Horizon Scanning Survey was developed to utilise the knowledge base of our Fellowship and active grant awardees to find the most promising areas of research and innovation.
 It asked participants to first identify areas of research and innovation that will transform society within 30 years, and then consider the potential wider consequences of the areas.
-The survey was active from Monday 27 November to Monday 4 December and was completed by over 600 participants from across the globe.
+The survey was active from Monday 27 November to Monday 4 December.

-The responses from this survey have been analysed and used to shape themes for discussions at the workshops.
+Over 600 Academy Fellows, grant awardees and participants from wider society completed the survey; these responses have been analysed and used to shape themes for discussions at the workshops.